 When a faculty member has exhausted their funding, s/he will receive no other funding from this account for the rest of the fiscal year.
-However, if money is left in the account at the end of the fiscal year, faculty members will be notified that additional reimbursements or travel allowances might be possible, upon application to the Associate Provost for Academic Assessment and Faculty Development.
+However, if money is left in the account at the end of the fiscal year, faculty members will be notified that additional reimbursements or travel allowances might be possible, upon application to the respective School Dean.
 Development fund allotments are subject to modification at the discretion of the Provost or designee.